 So, what about images?
 Not stock images but those that are company-specific like staff head shots, pictures of your office, or product shots.
 Gathering these assets early on will give you time to organize them and evaluate any additional needs.

 Pitfall #4: Problems with Image Size and Quality

-It's not always major things that cause major delays; sometimes, a little thing can be just as time-consuming.
-Incorrect image sizes are one of those little things.
-There's nothing we can do to make a small image look clear and professional at a larger size, so we're forced to come back to the client and ask again.
+Sometimes, a little thing can cost a lot of time and incorrect image sizes are one of those little things.
+There's unfortunately nothing a designer can do to make a small image look clear and professional at a larger size.
+When we run into those situations, the only solution is to ask our client for a different file.
 It's no fun for anybody!

-We need the highest resolution possible, and one of the best shortcuts is to provide the original image.
+To get the highest resolution possible, one of the best shortcuts is to provide the original image.
 Screenshots, images saved from Facebook, and other secondary forms may not provide the quality necessary for web use.
 The last thing you want on your beautiful new website is a pixelated image.
 The original may or may not be large enough, but it's aways the best bet!

 The necessary image size and quality also depends on where the image will be placed on the website.
 If it's going to span the full width of the website (for example, as a background image), it needs to be no fewer than 1920 pixels wide.
-For images that will be imbedded in the text, simply provide the largest version you have.
-If it needs to be scaled down or cropped, we'll do so in a way that preserves the quality.
+For images that will be imbedded in the text, you can simply provide the largest version you have.
+If it needs to be scaled down or cropped, a designer can do so in a way that preserves the quality.
 It's always better to have too much than too little.